Dinosaurs may have produced their own body heat, making them warm-blooded, new research suggests.

 In the 1990s, Seymour and his colleagues decided to test the endurance of big cold-blooded animals.
 In the dead of night, they ventured by boat into crocodile-infested waters in northern Australia.
 They would shine their flashlights into the crocodiles' eyes, and then loop a cord around the animals and watch them struggle.

 Because the crocodiles perceived the capture as a life-or-death situation, they thrashed until exhaustion, at which point the boat dragged them ashore.
 The researchers then tied the crocodiles' snouts shut and took blood and muscle samples to measure how much energy their muscles had produced.

 The bigger the croc was, the punier its muscles were.

-A 2.2-pound (1-kilogram) croc could produce just more than half the muscle energy of that produced by a similar-sized mammal.
-And despite its terrifying appearance, the biggest crocodile, a 440-pound (200-kilogram) behemoth, could produce only one-seventh the muscle energy of a similar-size mammal.
+A 2.2-lb.
+(1 kilogram) croc could produce just more than half the muscle energy of that produced by a similar-size mammal.
+And despite its terrifying appearance, the biggest crocodile, a 440-lb.
+(200 kg) behemoth, could produce only one-seventh the muscle energy of a similar-size mammal.
 The predator not only had weaker muscles than those of a similar-size mammal, but much less stamina as well.

 It turns out that the mitochondria, the cellular energy powerhouses that fuel warm-blooded metabolism, also allow for much more powerful, sustained muscle contractions.